Fractured Wrist Injury Lawsuits

 Scaphoid fractures can usually be treated by splinting the wrist for a couple of weeks.
 Following these weeks a medical professional will determine if a cast is required.
 The scaphoid will usually heal within six months.

-Yes.
-Wrist pain after a car accident can interfere with your daily life for years to come.
+Possibly.
+Wrist pain after a car accident can interfere with your daily life for years to come and take months—and even years—to fully recover from.
 When a crash happens because of someone else’s negligence, you deserve to be compensated for your injuries.

 At the law offices of Gordon & Doner, our lawyers will aggressively represent your injury claim and work to get you the maximum amount of compensation.

 No injury is too small to seek monetary damages for your pain and suffering.
 Don't delay.
 Contact our firm by filling out the FREE case evaluation form on the right or by calling us at 1-855-722-2552 and get the justice that you deserve.

 Gordon & Doner - Helping South Florida injury victims for more than three decades.